acr8133/kOS-Scripts-old/README.md

     - You can set a **target** on the first line of the file.
 It will override the set target inclination, with the current target inclination.
  - **Docking**
 	- When using a docking port, make sure to change its nametag to **"APAS"**.
+ - **De-orbit**
+	- De-orbit script is heavily hard-coded, proceed with caution.
+For better results, make sure plane difference is less than five degrees.
+	- Type-in **runpath("0:/TUNDRA/deorbitSeq.ks").** in your kOS terminal to initialize sequence.

  # Action Groups:
 - 1 - Toggle engine modes